The Ultimate Homeowner’s Guide:

 We are Experienced: Our installers are factory-trained employees, not subcontractors.
 We’ve seen every type of floor and know how to handle it.

-We are Transparent: We encourage you to look at our Gallery Of real, local projects.
+We are Transparent: We encourage you to look at our Gallery of real, local projects.
 We provide a Free Quote with no hidden fees and will explain every part of the polyaspartic vs epoxy cost Comparison.

 We Stand By Our Work: We offer a Life-of-home warranty on our coatings.
 That’s how confident we are in Our Coating Products.